winfsp/winfsp/README.md

 ## Overview

-WinFsp is system software that provides runtime and development support for custom file systems on Windows computers.
+WinFsp is a platform that provides development and runtime support for custom file systems on Windows computers.
 Typically any information or storage may be organized and presented as a file system via WinFsp, with the benefit being that the information can be accessed via the standand Windows file API’s by any Windows application.

-The core WinFsp consists of a kernel mode file system driver (FSD) and a user mode DLL that provides an API for developers.
-This API allows developers to handle Windows file system functions easily.
-For example, when an application attempts to open a file, WinFsp will call an `Open` function with the necessary information.
+The core WinFsp consists of a kernel mode file system driver (FSD) and a user mode DLL.
+The FSD interfaces with the Windows kernel and handles all interactions necessary to present itself as a file system driver.
+The DLL interfaces with the FSD and presents an API that can be used to handle file system functions.
+For example, when an application attempts to open a file, the file system receives an `Open` call with the necessary information.

-The WinFsp package also includes development resources and additional tools to help with developing and managing user mode file systems.
+Using WinFsp to build a file system has many benefits:

-## Benefits
+**Easy development**: Developing kernel mode file systems for Windows is a notoriously difficult task.
+WinFsp makes file system development relatively painless.
+This [Tutorial](doc/WinFsp-Tutorial.asciidoc) explains how to build a file system.

 **Stability**: Stable software without any known kernel mode crashes, resource leaks or similar problems.
 WinFsp owes this stability to its [Design](doc/WinFsp-Design.asciidoc) and its rigorous [Testing Regime](doc/WinFsp-Testing.asciidoc).